Azure/azure-cosmos-client-engine/README.md

 Once you've installed this tool in your environement, you can run `devenv shell` in the root of the repository to prepare an isolated development environment with all the necessary dependencies.
 Alternatively, configure your shell with devenv's [Automatic Shell Activation](https://devenv.sh/automatic-shell-activation/) feature and the development environment will be automatically configured when you change directory in to the repository.

+The `devenv` tool also provides instructions on how to use VS Code with your development environment: https://devenv.sh/editor-support/vscode/.
+Once you set that up, Rust, Python, and Go integration should mostly Just Work™.

 ### Manual Setup

 If you are unable to use the devenv tool, you will need to install the following dependencies:

 * Rust 1.80.0 or later
 * Go 1.23 or later
+* Python 3.
+Using a [virtualenv](https://docs.python.org/3/library/venv.html) is also HIGHLY recommended.

 ## Building